 Volunteer

-Call for visitor engagement and shop volunteers
+Visitor engagement and shop volunteers

 There are a range of duties volunteers undertake including;

-- Greeting visitors to the Museum
+- Welcoming visitors to the Museum

 - Make regular ‘walk throughs’ of the Hunterian to engage with visitors, answering visitor enquiries about the exhibition and displays and pointing out highlights of the collections